-Leaving aside that the Facebook / Cambridge Analytica debacle had nothing to do with malware, I think this is the whole “familiarity breeds contempt” phenomenon that we’re all susceptible to.
-Did your PC switch itself off when was in the news?
-No?
-Then carry on as you were, I guess.
+Leaving aside that the Facebook / Cambridge Analytica debacle had nothing to do with malware, I think the problem is that “familiarity breeds contempt” in all of us.

 What’s the worst that could happen?

-Imagine a world where, let’s say, the world’s supply of Fruit and Nut bars disappeared?
-It’s okay, don’t panic, they’re still on the shelves, it was just an example… But imagine Cadbury’s was hit.
+Imagine a world where the world’s supply of Fruit and Nut bars disappeared.
+Now don’t panic, they’re still on the shelves, it was just an example… But imagine Cadbury’s was hit.
 Or worse, its parent company – Mondalez – taking out all the other members of the snack-producing family too.
 Even Oreos.

-Let’s make it even worse.
-Suppose that it wasn’t Fed Ex, but the company that’s used to move things by sea the world over.
-Imagine, say, the world’s largest shipping cargo was hit (that’s a Danish company called Maersk, by the way).
+Let’s dial this up a notch.
+Suppose that it wasn’t Fed Ex, but a company that’s used to move things by sea the world over.
+Imagine the world’s largest shipping cargo was hit (that’s a Danish company called Maersk, by the way).
 In fact, let’s have some fun and imagine that both Fed Ex and Maersk get hit.

 Going to hospital?
-Perhaps the worst that could happen would be that the system that transcribes your notes from your consultant into your patient records gets hit.
+Perhaps the worst that could happen would be that the system that records your patient records gets hit.
 So, when you arrive for that shoulder op, you suddenly notice that the surgeon is marking up cutting lines on your knee.
-(Incidentally, one company widely used to do medical record transcribing – Nuance – was also behind the voice recognition in the early versions of Siri).

 What if the lights just went off?